Dean leads No. 9 UCLA past Utah; Bruns finish 2nd in Pac-12

 Kiana Moore and Julie Brosseau each scored 11 points off the bench for Utah (13-16, 6-12), which lost five of its last six games.

-Dean, a senior, played her final regular-season home game at Pauley Pavilion.
-Her shot wasn’t falling — she was 1 for 11 from the field — but she was 14 for 14 from the free-throw line.
+Dean’s shot was off — she was 1 for 11 from the field — but she was 14 for 14 from the free-throw line.

+“I took it as just another game but last night I was thinking about it a lot,” Dean said.
+“I couldn’t sleep a little bit.
+When I got here I felt fine.
+My teammates were feeding me confidence.
+Obviously my shot wasn’t falling but you still have to stay in attack mode to make the team better and going to the free-throw line is much easier, probably.”

 The Bruins started the game with a 19-4 run, and Onyenwere had eight points during that stretch.
 She made two free throws, a jumper on the baseline and two layups.